apatel3112/SC_FinalProject/README.md

 What to Watch?

-This project is movie and TV recommendation application.
+This project is a movie and TV recommendation application.
 It uses a Graphical User Interface (GUI) to take in movie and TV sorting parameters.
 The input user information is used in either k nearest neighboring algorithm or sorting algorithm to that generate the top ten suggested movies for the user

 _GUI_